teekachu/100DaysOfSwift/README.md

 Cons 4: Challange project, consolidation of P10-12, to create a digital disposable camera.
 Let user snap a photo, add a caption and view whenever.
 The photos will be shown in a table view, users can tap on the photo to open it in a new view controller.

+Cons 5: MISSING *** Challange project, consolidation of P13-15.

+Cons 6: Challange project, consolidation of P16-18.
+Haunted house game, tap on ghost to explode them.

 /PERSONAL PROJECTS:

-1: " Me & You": a word guessing project I made for a special somebody.
+1: "Me & You": a word guessing project I made for a special somebody.

+2: Whack-a-Trump game on SpriteKit.
+Don't hit Pikachu, and please don't get political here, this was just for fun.